AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 |  AVG   |  53.35    |    208.2    |     631.1    |     21.15    |
 |  seg.   |  21.63    |    252.41    |     332.41    |     5.15    |

+The best result is the test that we do more crossover (0.999).

 We variate the poblation in order to get differents results.

 | Tried    |  50 chromosomes  |  100 chromosomes  |  500 chromosomes  |  1000 chromosomes  |